 B.A., Furman University

-Mark Storslee is an assistant professor at Penn State Law.
-His scholarship focuses on the First Amendment freedoms of religion and speech, and topics in constitutional law generally.
-Professor Storslee's work has been published or is forthcoming in the University of Pennsylvania Law Review, the University of Chicago Law Review, The Review of Politics, Political Theology, and other journals.
-He is also a co-editor of the multi-volume series Comparative Religious Ethics: Critical Concepts in Religious Studies (Routledge, 2014).
+Mark Storslee is an Assistant Professor at Penn State Law.
+His research focuses on the First Amendment freedoms of religion and speech, and topics in constitutional law generally.
+He has published in the University of Chicago Law Review, the University of Pennsylvania Law Review, The Review of Politics, and Political Theology among other journals.
+He is also a co-editor of Comparative Religious Ethics: Critical Concepts in Religious Studies (Routledge, 2014).